 “Benefits are a huge part of the discussion, especially for the financial and accounting industry, because candidates will weigh all their options and review how much it’s going to cost them, down to the penny, to make a move to a new company,” he says.

 What can you do?
-Make sure you’re up to date on the latest salary trends with the 2018 Robert Half Salary Guide, and aim to pay competitive wages and offer benefits meaningful to potential employees.
+Make sure you’re up to date on the latest salary trends with the Robert Half Salary Guide for Accounting and Finance, and aim to pay competitive wages and offer benefits meaningful to potential employees.

 2. Cost of living